 If the engine of your car makes a clicking noise, it means that your timing belt has a serious problem.
 The vehicle’s cambelt is connected to a series of pulleys that connect to the crankshaft and camshaft of the engine.

-The crankshaft transfers its rotary motion to connecting rod, which is further connected to the piston.
+The crankshaft transfers its rotary motion to the connecting rod, which is further connected to the piston.
 This piston reciprocates in the combustion chamber.

 The camshaft controls the opening and closing timing of the cylinder valves and rocker arm assembly.
 The proper opening and closing of the cylinder valves ensure the proper fuel supply to the combustion chamber.